 What happens after harvest?

-Well, that’s basically the end of the life of this particular marijuana plant, but the plant material itself is usually treated further.
+Well, that’s basically the end of the life of this particular cannabis plant, but the plant material itself is usually treated further.
 Growers go through a process of trimming, drying and curing before their buds ever get smoked or used.
 The stems and leaves can be saved for making cannabis tea or topicals, and sometimes the buds are used to make extractions, too.

 Some growers won’t end the life cycle there, either.
 They will continue cloning so that they never have to end the life cycle of their female plants.
 This means they can avoid germination of a female seed through cloning and making feminized seeds.
-Ah, the possibilities are endless when it comes to marijuana!
+Ah, the possibilities are endless when it comes to weed!

-Watching a marijuana plant grow is like watching a piece of art take shape for a lot of growers.
+Watching a cannabis plant grow is like watching a piece of art take shape for a lot of growers.
 You never know what you get until all your hard work has been put in, and that can deter some impatient people or really motivate others.
 There’s a reason growers refer to their plants as “their babies”.
 It kind of is like that.
 The more time and love you give your plants as a grower, the more fulfilling the entire process can be!